leanprover/theorem_proving_in_lean4/inductive_types.md

 # end Hidden
 ```

-Two more examples of inductive types in the library are the following:
+Two more examples of inductive types in the standard library are the following:

 ```lean
 # namespace Hidden